emh-Jo-Shinner/email-verify-api-docs/docs/features.rst

 ensure the best possible uptime and coverage.

-Uptime and functional correctness is actively monitored on a minute by minute basis from multiple data centers dispersed across North America and Europe.
+Uptime and functional correctness is actively monitored on a minute by minute basis from multiple data centers dispersed across North America, Europe and Asia.

 Fast, Transparent Response Times
 --------------------------------